Skip to main content

 A few French institutions approach the boarding school model:

 • École des Roches (Normandy): the oldest « French-style boarding school ».
-Bilingual, 200 students, highly personalised supervision. ~€25,000/year.
+Bilingual, 200 students, highly personalised supervision. ~€43,000/year tuition + boarding (2025-2026 lycée rates).

 • Lycée Ermitage (Maisons-Laffitte): international sections, IB available, structured boarding. ~€15,000-20,000/year.

-In Switzerland: Le Rosey, Institut Le Rosenberg, Aiglon College, Brillantmont: maximum international prestige, fees of CHF 70,000-130,000/year (out of reach for 95% of families).
+In Switzerland: Le Rosey, Institut auf dem Rosenberg, Aiglon College, Brillantmont: maximum international prestige, fees of CHF 70,000-150,000/year, out of reach for 95% of families (Institut auf dem Rosenberg, the most expensive school in the world, exceeds CHF 140,000).

 The decision tree: is this the right option?

-Criterion 1 — Is the child ready to live away from family?
+Criterion 1: Is the child ready to live away from family?

 This is the decisive criterion, before budget, before curriculum, before everything.
 A 14-15 year old who has never slept away from home, who has a strong attachment to a parent, who hasn’t asked to leave: that child is not a good candidate for a boarding school, even the best in the world.